Deputy SPO at Leghorn celebrates Army’s 250th birthday, preps for retirement after 41 years

 |0

-This work, Deputy SPO at Leghorn celebrates Army’s 250th birthday, preps for retirement after 41 years [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Deputy SPO at Leghorn celebrates Army’s 250th birthday, preps for retirement after 41 years, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Deputy SPO at Leghorn celebrates Army’s 250th birthday, preps for retirement after 41 years